JoyMem/JoyMem/README.md

 ## <font face="Times New Roman" color=black size=6>Section 2.
 Design of the usability experiment of JoyMem</font>
-### <font face="Times New Roman">**The usability experiment includes the following two phases:**</font>
+ <font face="Times New Roman">**The usability experiment includes the following two phases:**</font>

-#### <font face="Times New Roman">*- Phase 1.*</font>
+#### <font face="Times New Roman">●  Phase 1.</font>
 <font face="Times New Roman">

-***●  Collection of demographic information.*** The webpage displays “Imagine you are registering an e-commerce account, please follow the system prompts and remember the generated password”.
+***- Collection of demographic information.*** The webpage displays “Imagine you are registering an e-commerce account, please follow the system prompts and remember the generated password”.
 A participant shall fill in her email, gender, age, highest degree and occupation (whether she is an information security practitioner).

-***●  Password generation.*** A participant selects the desired password length (8~20) and questions, and answers the questions.
+***- Password generation.*** A participant selects the desired password length (8~20) and questions, and answers the questions.
 Next, JoyMem generates a password and displays it with the understandable password annotation on the webpage.

-***●  Memory training.*** A participant is required to enter the password correctly 3 times to end memory training.
+***- Memory training.*** A participant is required to enter the password correctly 3 times to end memory training.
 When the participant forgets the password, she can click the button on the webpage to view the password, and then she is required to re-enter the password correctly 3 times.

-***●  Memory interference.*** A participant is asked to watch a 3-minute video.
+***- Memory interference.*** A participant is asked to watch a 3-minute video.

-***●  Short-term recall.*** A participant is asked to enter the password correctly within 5 attempts.
+***- Short-term recall.*** A participant is asked to enter the password correctly within 5 attempts.
 Otherwise, she is believed to forget the password.

-***●  Questionnaire 1.*** The questionnaire asks the participant whether she records the password.
+***- Questionnaire 1.*** The questionnaire asks the participant whether she records the password.
 If she does not forget the password in Short-term recall of Phase 1, after 48 hours, she will be invited to participate in Phase 2.
 In particular, for an English participant, we will assign a corresponding survey code, which is her voucher for getting rewards for Phase 1 on Amazon’s Mechanical Turk (MTurk) and participating in Phase 2 of the usability experiment.</font>

-#### <font face="Times New Roman">*- Phase 2.*</font>
+#### <font face="Times New Roman">●  Phase 2.</font>
 <font face="Times New Roman">

-***●  Verification of demographic information.*** A participant shall fill in the same personal information as in Phase 1 before passing the identity authentication of Phase 2.
+***- Verification of demographic information.*** A participant shall fill in the same personal information as in Phase 1 before passing the identity authentication of Phase 2.
 An English participant shall fill in an additional survey code.

-***●  Long-term recall.*** Similar to Short-term recall of Phase 1, a participant is asked to enter the password correctly within 5 attempts.
+***- Long-term recall.*** Similar to Short-term recall of Phase 1, a participant is asked to enter the password correctly within 5 attempts.
 Otherwise, she is believed to forget the password.

-***●  Questionnaire 2.*** The questionnaire asks the participant whether she records the password.
+***- Questionnaire 2.*** The questionnaire asks the participant whether she records the password.
 Specially, for an English participant, we will assign her a new survey code, which is the voucher for her to receive the remuneration of Phase 2.
 </font>
-#### demonstration videos

 Due to high maintenance costs, we closed the experimental platform after completing the usability experiment.
 However, to give readers an intuitive impression, we provide several **demonstration videos** of the usability experiment of JoyMem in Chinese and English scenarios.
 We choose 8 and 12 as the representative password lengths, corresponding to 2 and 3 questions that need to be answered respectively.

 ***The video list is as follows:***